The most valuable lessons

 This lesson from William Shakespeare has always been one of my favorite quotes from my first reading of it.
-It caused me to consider what it was saying, and I have taken it's message to heart, and in so doing, it has changed my life for the better.
+It caused me to consider what it was saying, and I have taken its message to heart, and in so doing, it has changed my life for the better.

 I need to periodically remind myself by looking at it again, or remembering that whatever I am looking at, I am deciding what that is by what I am thinking, and consequently feeling about it.

-When I was very young, I was being taught right from wrong, often accompanied with punishment if I chose incorrectly.
-I didn't much like pain, so I endeavored to learn the right and avoid the wrong, but sometimes I was just not paying attention and wandered off into wrong territory.
+When I was very young, I was being taught right from wrong, often accompanied by punishment if I chose incorrectly.
+I didn't much like pain, so I endeavored to learn the right and avoid the wrong, but sometimes I was just not paying attention and wandered off into the wrong territory.
 I also learned that this wasn't really so much of a problem unless my parents found out.

 It's like today.
 Every time I get in my truck, I break the law.
 I don't try to, but sometimes I'm just not paying close enough attention.
-Going 30 mph in a 25 mph area, going 70 or 75 mph on the freeway keeping up will all the other people doing at least that, and some much more, when the speed limit is 65 mph.
+Going 30 mph in a 25 mph area, going 70 or 75 mph on the freeway keeping up with all the other people doing at least that, and some much more, when the speed limit is 65 mph.
 Every single time I drive anywhere, I break the letter of the law somewhere along the way.
 I'm not alone by any stretch of the imagination, and luckily, it is rare to get caught in these errors.

 There are a lot of things like this where choices are made that have a label of good or bad, legal or illegal, right or wrong, appropriate or inappropriate, and more.
 We make it all up--every bit of it.
 Someone just decided to set a speed limit at a certain level, and they made up what the punishment would be if they caught you exceeding it, and sometimes, or maybe often, by how much.

 It's all made up by someone.
-If fact, there are entire governments that are fashioned around all of this stuff, with courts, lawyers, judges, jails, and treasuries to handle the load of wrong-doers, law-breakers, and such.
+In fact, there are entire governments that are fashioned around all of this stuff, with courts, lawyers, judges, jails, and treasuries to handle the load of wrong-doers, law-breakers, and such.
 It's an entire bureaucracy in action.